Who are we?

 What if my child is not interested in group offerings?

 Since offerings are planned in advance, explorers are encouraged to bring ideas/ tools for their self-engagement in lieu of offerings, for example learning a foreign language or typing skills, etc.

 We hope minor conflicts will be resolved by students or adults using mutual respect and compassionate communication.
 It is our intent to use our ‘observations to reflect on actions and situations that are emotionally loaded – make the implicit explicit to foster the behaviors we want to see in our community without using adult authority to undermine or suppress the children’s autonomy.’
 (ALC Facilitation Guide, Vol. II).
 Our vocabulary of observation, feelings, needs, and requests are defined by Non-Violent Communication (NVC) model founded by Marshall Rosenberg.
 (We can also create NVC workshops for the community as well to better understand this model.)

 How do you handle disruption during offerings or destruction of property?

 We are a choice and responsibility based learning community for 7+.
 As such, disruption during learning modules or destruction of places or things is not generally experienced.
 We request intentional and conscientious behavior in our respectful learning environment and community culture.

 Does joining HGEC cost me anything?

-Our first concern is having a beneficial culture fit between families in our learning circle.
-Beyond that, we have a need for a consistent facilitator to ensure the T/Th programs run smoothly and aligned with our culture.
-So that we may appropriately compensate our lead facilitator we request a monthly contribution for participating in the T/Th programs.
-Please contact us for details so we may talk through the financial implications to your family.
-The Tween Friday program is offered at no additional cost to the T/Th member families.
-Rotational parent involvement is needed for all programs.
+Our first concern is having a beneficial culture fit between families in our community.
+Beyond that, we have a need for a consistent facilitator to ensure the programs run smoothly and aligned with our culture.
+So that we may appropriately compensate our facilitators we request a monthly contribution for participating in the programs.
+Please see Spring 2021 page for fees listed and contact us if needed so we may talk through the financial implications to your family.

 I still have questions.
 I don’t fully get it.